hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 Now you have the application running, but you must create a user and assign them a role next.

-Go to the “Users” page and click on “Add user” in the top right corner.
-That opens a new page where you can add the new user.
+Go to the “Users” page and click “Add user” in the top right corner.
+This will open a new page where you can add the user.

 ![Pic showing the users page](https://github.com/RanTao123/image/blob/main/user.png?raw=true)